Huang-CL/Magrathea/README.md

-#Magrathea#
+# Magrathea #

-(Excerpt from The Hitchhiker's Guide to the Galaxy, Page 634784, Section 5a, Entry: MAGRATHEA)

-Planet interior structure code for astronomers, planetary scientists, mice, and more.
-Magrathea (Huang, Rice, and Steffen 2022).
-Coming soon.
+(Excerpt from The Hitchhiker's Guide to the Galaxy, Page 634784, Section 5a, Entry: MAGRATHEA) Planet interior structure code for astronomers, planetary scientists, mice, and more by Huang, Rice, and Steffen (2022).

 ## What is this repository for? ##